glicerico/rangram/journal.md

 |--------|----------|------|-----|-----|-----|
 |handgram5_9388|71.14|52.92 |75.8|61.67|100|

-It's interesting to see better results in every parse, so we wonder if adding more sentences to the corpus could change this.
+It's interesting to see better results in every set of parses, so we wonder if adding more sentences to the corpus could change this.
 A 16437-sentence corpus gives quites simlar results:

 F1 score [%]